ENERGY DRINKS

 Athletes who take this drink, find their eletctrolyte balance disturbed resulting in dehydration and irregular heartbeats.
 Don't ever try to make energy drink an alternative for the lost water in the system while doing exercise because the caffeine in the energy drink can leave a dehydrating effect on your body.
 You should prefer to have something natural during exercises.

-high doses of caffeine that stimulate them.
-Children under the age of 10 at soccer
+caffeine that stimulate them.
+Children under the age of 10 at

-games are given Monster or Rockstar energy drinks to their children.
+soccer games are given Monster or Rockstar energy drinks

 DANGERS